 Step 4 Put Your Transition Plan into Action

-Each team member works on their assigned tasks.
+Each team member works on his or her assigned tasks.
 Ensure timelines and follow-up are incorporated into the plan.
 Once the plan has been developed, the youth is supported in implementing it.

 Step 5 Update Your Transition Plan